sunjana2199/web-ai-agent/README.md

 # Web-AI-Agent
-This is the repository for demonstrating Web-AI Agents using Browser-Use
+This is the repository for demonstrating Web-AI Agents

 # Browser-Use Web UI - Local Installation Guide